FAQ’s – Frequently Asked Questions

 Many states have given the teens the option to withdraw themselves from a therapeutic program at 17, without parents acknowledgment or authority.
-However, in the state of Florida a teen is a minor until the age of 18 (or up to age 21 in some circumstances).
+However, in the state of Florida a teen is a minor until the age of 18.

 • How Quickly May I Enroll My Teen?

 The minimum is 72 hours, sooner if medicals are within 6 weeks and other documentation is available.

 • What is the Duration and/or Mandatory Commitment of the Program?